horacioh/braindump/XState.md

 - the second parameter (the actions object) will override any actions inside the ones defined in the machine
 - finite states represents Qualitative data, it describes the behaviour

+## Other features

+- `raise` is a method to send a new event at the same state. it's synchronous.

 ## Extended state

 - describes Quantitative data.
 The combination of both (Finite + Extended state) describes your state machine